asolis8649/ELK-Project-1/README.md

 Automated ELK Stack Deployment

 This document contains the following details:

-  •	Description of the Topologu
+  •	Description of the Topology
   •	Access Policies
   •	ELK Configuration
     o	Beats in Use